 Go through the data on this page and take ten minutes to explore their website.
 Ideally, when starting out, you’ll want to find websites that get a similar amount of traffic to your own.
 You can then target the areas they excel in to steal their keywords and traffic and grow your brand.
 However, sometimes you’ll be forced to contend with bigger fish than you.
 When faced with far bigger competitors, you’ll need to pick your battles wisely, zeroing in on one or two topic clusters where you can outhustle the established presences in your field.

-2. Research Competitors’ Top Pages, Keywords, and Clusters
+2. Research Competitors’ Top Pages and Topics

 Websites are usually built around a small collection of top pages, keywords, and clusters.
 Now that you know who your competitors are, you’ll want to see which of their pages, keywords, and topic clusters are the ones you want to put effort into stealing for yourself.
 When you are done with this research, you should be left with the foundations of your new content marketing plan.
 Specifically, you’ll have a list of your competitors’ SEO assets that are the most valuable to your business, with some idea of their weaknesses so that you can beat them later with your content.